Attendance

 - A serious illness or death in a student's immediate family requiring absence from school.

 - A court order or an order by a governmental agency, including pre-induction physical examination for service in the armed forces, mandating absence from school.
-Observing religious holidays, necessitating absence from school.
+Observing religious holidays as stated on the GCPS calendar, necessitating absence from school.

 Contact Information